ni/nimi-python/docs/nidcpower/class.rst

         .. note:: This property does not necessarily indicate if the device is using the auxiliary

+        .. tip:: This property can use repeated capabilities.
+If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
+            You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling set/get value on the result.

         The following table lists the characteristics of this property.

             +----------------+-----------+